 Understanding and identifying the structural components of a vehicle's design is essential, as poor welding and or fabrication work can significantly undermine the vehicle's structural integrity.
 This could result in a catastrophic failure either immediately, or at any time in the future.

-During the various processes of fabrication and welding work, there are a number of serious health hazards e.g. UV rays, chemicals, dust particles and fumes.
-These can often be highly toxic and/or, carcinogen.
+During the various processes of fabrication and welding work, there are a number of serious health hazards e.g. UV Rays, Chemicals, Dust Particles and Fumes.
+Welding fumes are now known to contain highly toxic and/or, carcinogen particles.

 It is an all too frequent occurrence for us, to come across poor quality and dangerous welding.